KCachel/fairranktune/docs/Rankers.md

 ## Supported Fair Ranking Algorithms

 ### Epsilon-Greedy Re-Ranker
 Epsilon-Greedy takes as input a ranking and repeatedly swaps pairs of items so that each item has probability $\epsilon$ (```epsilon```) of swapping with a random item below it.
 It does not require a specific notion of fairness or prior knowledge of group distributions.
-It does use random swapping, thus it is recommended to set a random seed for reproducability.
+It does use random swapping, thus it is recommended to set a random seed for reproducibility.
 To learn more see [Feng et al.](https://doi.org/10.1609/aaai.v36i11.21445) where it was introduced to improve group fairness.

 Usage:
 ```python